sudipstha08/nodejs/docs/database/database.md

 - Sharding is a type of database partitioning that separates large databases into smaller, faster, more easily managed parts.
 These smaller parts are called data shards.
 The word shard means "a small part of a whole.
 - https://www.techtarget.com/searchoracle/definition/sharding#:~:text=Sharding%20is%20a%20type%20of,faster%2C%20more%20easily%20managed%20parts.

+## Databse View
+- A Database View is a virtual table that presents data from one or more tables in a structured and user-friendly format.
+Database Views are not physically stored in the database but are generated dynamically based on underlying data tables.
+- They are widely used in query optimization, data access control, and data abstraction, enabling businesses to perform complex data analysis with ease.
+- Database Views are built on top of the underlying database management system (DBMS).
+They rely on SQL queries that define the logical structure and relationships between tables and columns.
+The DBMS takes care of maintaining the consistency between the views and the base tables, ensuring that the views always display the latest data.

+Functionality and Features
+Database Views offer several key features:

+Data Abstraction: They simplify data access by providing a single interface for multiple tables or complex queries.
+Access Control: Database Views can be used to control access to sensitive data by restricting users to specific columns or rows.
+Modular Queries: They provide a more organized and modular approach to queries by encapsulating logic within the view definition.
+Query Optimization: Some databases can optimize query execution by using views to minimize the amount of data processed or retrieved.

 ## MongoDB & Postgres
 - Data Model:
   - MongoDB: MongoDB is a NoSQL database, which means it uses a flexible, document-based data model.
 Data is stored in JSON-like documents, allowing for nested structures and dynamic schemas.